Exploring by bike

 Pop to the shops, explore your local lanes or head off on a freewheeling holiday.

-Cycling is a great way to keep fit, save money and help cut traffic – just a few of the benefits of bikes.
-If you’re new or returning to cycling, there’s loads of help available to get you up and peddling from people like Sustrans, Cycling UK and Love to Ride.
+If you’re new or returning to cycling, there’s loads of help available to get you up and riding from people like Sustrans, Cycling UK and Love to Ride.

 If you fancy trying out a folding bike without buying one, you could check out Brompton Subscription, a sort of long-term hire scheme.